jhilberdink/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

 It might be useful to create a graph of outcomes based on campaign duration to determine if there is an optimal length of time for projects to be live on Kickstarter.
-Additonally, graphing the average donation size against the funding goal of successful campaigns could help to determine the ideal size of pledge levels.
+Additionally, graphing the average donation size against the funding goal of successful campaigns could help to determine the ideal size of pledge levels.